PeterStoyanov83/Project_K/README.md

 ### Testing the Data Functionality

 - Creating a Python script that populates the database with dummy data to test the functionality and representation for the end user.
 - The script is implemented as a command in the 'clients' app.
-It can be run using the command `python manage.py data_populator`.
+It can be run using the command `python manage.py populate_data`.